-I feel as a teacher it is important to be an instructor, but to provide the human element of relating to the student's lives so they understand that you, like them, have goals and aspirations.
+I feel as a counselor it is important to not only be an instructor, but to provide the human element of relating to the student's lives so they understand that you, like them, have goals and aspirations.
 From my student's, I expect to build in them:

 Developed problem solving abilities

 Openess in connecting with others and their community

 My vision as a counselor in a school setting is to create a space of inclusivity, in which all students feel empowered to speak to the staff and myself if they have any questions or concerns.
 My goal is to use my experiences from the master’s in school counseling program and my extensive experience as a substitute teacher with the “New York City Department of Education” to help address and alleviate the emotional, academic, and behavioral difficulties children may be experiencing and exhibit in the school setting.